laravel/docs/eloquent.md

 <a name="defining-models"></a>
 ## Defining Models

 To get started, let's create an Eloquent model.
-Models typically live in the `app` directory, but you are free to place them anywhere that can be auto-loaded according to your `composer.json` file.
+Models typically live in the `app\Models` directory, but you are free to place them anywhere that can be auto-loaded according to your `composer.json` file.
 All Eloquent models extend `Illuminate\Database\Eloquent\Model` class.

 The easiest way to create a model instance is using the `make:model` [Artisan command](/docs/{{version}}/artisan):